Sheraff/TIL/README.md

 - [ ] Object.defineProperty
 - [ ] Page lifecycle API: https://developers.google.com/web/updates/2018/07/page-lifecycle-api
 - [ ] navigator.connection.saveData && navigator.connection.effectiveType
-- [ ] networkIdleCallback ~= boredom-loading (in contrast w/ lazy-loading) (https://github.com/pastelsky/network-idle-callback): basically places a ServiceWorker to intercept all `.fetch()` and add a debounce cooldown period to trigger idleCallback
+- [ ] networkIdleCallback ~= boredom-loading (in contrast w/ lazy-loading) (https://github.com/pastelsky/network-idle-callback): basically places a ServiceWorker to intercept all `.fetch()` and add a debounce cooldown period to trigger idleCallback (another way of doing this involves also debouncing on other user events like mouse movements, scrolling... to prevent loading smth when the user might trigger the loading of smth else)
 - [ ] Block Formatting Contexts (https://www.smashingmagazine.com//2017/12/understanding-css-layout-block-formatting-context/)
 - [ ] Static vs Live NodeList (https://www.stefanjudis.com/blog/accessing-the-dom-is-not-equal-accessing-the-dom/)
 - [ ] CSS `overscroll-behavior: contain;` to prevent a scrollable element to scroll the parent when reaching a boundary